[Editor’s note: This story was previously published in January 2019. It has since been updated and republished.]

 The demand for biodiesel is tremendous.
 California, Texas, New York and seven other states demand 1.5 billion gallons of the stuff in 2018, up from 1.15 billion in 2016.

-In Q3 2018, Renewable Energy sold 178.8 million gallons of biodiesel generating $597.8 million in revenue and $34.58 million in adjusted EBITDA.
+In Q4 2018, Renewable Energy sold 163.2 million gallons of biodiesel generating $519.8 million in revenue and $44.5 million in adjusted EBITDA.
 The company’s adjusted EBITDA in the quarter was the highest in the past five years.
-Add in the benefit from biomass tax credits and the quarterly adjusted EBITDA profit jumps to $60 million, 50% higher than in the same quarter a year ago.

-Although its stock has had a strong 2018, up 124% year-to-date, I believe it has got room to move into the $30s on rising demand.
+Although its stock had a strong 2018, up 124%, and has struggled so far this year, I believe it has got room to move into the $30s on rising demand.

 What is one of the main ingredients needed for wind power?
 Wind, of course, but you also need turbine blades to generate that power.
 TPI Composites (NASDAQ:TPIC) is the largest independent manufacturer of composite wind blades for turbine manufacturers.
 It has facilities in North America, Europe and Asia.

 Although its major business is providing wind blades for turbines, the company is working to diversify its revenue streams.
-In March, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.
+Last year, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.
+Since then, the stock nearly has added more than 36%.

 The project brings the company’s strategic development plans into a fifth area outside of its core market providing investors with promising future growth.